lightninglabs/lightning-api/source/rest/index.html.md

     console.log(body);
   });
 {
-    "single_chan_backups": <ChannelBackups>,
+    "result": <lnrpcChanBackupSnapshot>,
-    "multi_chan_backup": <MultiChanBackup>,
+    "error": <runtimeStreamError>,
 }
 ```

 ### GET /v1/channels/backup
- ExportAllChannelBackups returns static channel backups for all existing channels known to lnd.
+* ExportAllChannelBackups returns static channel backups for all existing channels known to lnd.
 A set of regular singular static channel backups for each channel are returned.
 Additionally, a multi-channel backup is returned as well, which contains a single encrypted blob containing the backups of each channel.

 This request has no parameters.